GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

 4. Digital products that cannot demonstrate that they were created through The Opportunity Project sprints or following the [Toolkit](https://go.usa.gov/x7fWf) are not eligible.
 5. Must have complied with all the stated requirements of The Opportunity Project Prize Challenge.
 6. May not be a Federal entity or Federal employee acting within the scope of their federal employment.
-7. May not be an employee of the U.S. Census Bureau, NOAA, or the U.S. Environmental Protection Agency.
+7. May not be an employee of the U.S. Census Bureau, NOAA, the U.S. Environmental Protection Agency, or HHS.
 8. Must not be currently under contract with the U.S. Census Bureau or other federal agency to perform work related to the product submitted for this competition.
 9. Federal grantees may not use Federal funds to develop COMPETES Act Challenge applications unless consistent with the purpose of their grant award.
 10. Federal contractors may not use Federal funds from a contract to develop COMPETES Act Challenge applications or to fund efforts in support of a COMPETES Act Challenge Submission.